jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 Two other vertical modules, related within each other, are the **scientific domains** and the **subject areas**.
 Both are controlled vocabularies including scientific domains and fields and used in different requirements by the core ontology.

-Finally, the vertical module **universities** included the full list of universities from Spain with a limited sample of university subdivisions (centres, campus, faculties, etc.) corresponding to the Murcia, Oviedo, Santiago de Compostela and Basque contry universities.
+Finally, the vertical module **universities** included the full list of universities from Spain with a limited sample of university subdivisions (centres, campus, faculties, etc.) corresponding to the Murcia, Oviedo, Santiago de Compostela and Basque country universities.

-# 1. Introduction
+## 1. Introduction

 The ASIO ontologies are standardised data schemas (or "vocabularies") designed to address the Research Management of the particular case of the University of Murcia but by applying an encompassing model capable of addressing too other universities both at the national level and at the international level.